Diya030805/CodeCrafters/README.md

 Sensitive credentials should **never be committed to the repository**.

-Make sure the following are configured in the deployment environment when required:
+Required credentials may include:

-* Supabase URL
+- Supabase URL
-* Supabase API key
+- Supabase API key
-* Gemini API key
+- Gemini API key
-* Other required application secrets
+- Other required application secrets

+For local development, store these values inside `.env.local`.

+For production, configure them securely through the deployment platform.

 ---